jrr6/Caffeinator/Caffeinator Help.md

 To install Caffeinator:

 * Download the latest version from the [Caffeinator website](https://aaplmath.github.io/Caffeinator).
-* Open the disk image file that is downloaded.
+* Open the downloaded disk image file.
 * Drag the Caffeinator icon to the `Applications` folder.
 * Once the app finishes copying, eject the disk image by dragging the Caffeinator icon on your Desktop (*not* the one you dragged to Applications) to the Trash.
 * Follow the steps below to open Caffeinator for the first time.